 Our emotion systems have developed collectively through human evolutionary processes to act as rapid signaling systems, and individually through our prior lived experiences.
 During every waking moment, we are experiencing dozens of signals from our internal and external environment (colours, shapes, sounds, smells, textures, pains, itches, twitches).
 Our emotion systems help to direct our attention where it is most needed.
 For example, it is more important when crossing the street to pay attention to the speed of the approaching car than to the colour of the flowers across the street, or to our itchy back.

 Each healthy emotion signals an underlying need.
 For example, fear signals a need for safety.
 Anger signals a need to defend a boundary or value.
 Sadness typically signals a need for comfort.

 Each emotion and need are also associated with a physical action tendency: to pull away in fear; to push forward in anger; to seek physical comfort in sadness.

-When our emotion systems go awry, it can be difficult or impossible to meet our needs.
-This often leads to pervasive discomfort including symptoms of anxiety, depression, and/or efforts to manage feelings through avoidance or distractions such as drinking, drug use, exercise, eating, and sex.
+Ideally, our emotions provide important information about our environments - whether we are safe, comfortable, being treated fairly or unjustly - and what we need.
+When our emotion systems go awry, it can be difficult or impossible to identify and find ways to meet our needs.
+This often leads to pervasive discomfort including symptoms of anxiety, depression, loss of hope and/or efforts to manage feelings through avoidance or distractions such as drinking, drug use, exercise, eating, and sex.
 We believe that emotions are most effectively changed by changing emotion with emotion.

 Dr. Thompson’s work, and that of her associates, is based primarily upon the psychotherapy research of psychologists Dr. Leslie Greenberg, Dr. Jeanne Watson, Dr. Sandra Paivio, and Dr. Antonio Pascual-Leone.
 Practitioners may draw from additional evidence-based practices as the need arises, as outlined in clinician profiles.